jappeace/jappeaceApplication/content/failing-in-haskell.md

     result1 <- runDB $ throwDivide $ myDBFunc
     print result1
 ```
-throwDivide works quite similarly as in the previous example but now
+`throwDivide` works quite similarly as in the previous example but now
-it works with any transformer stack based on `IO.
+it works with any transformer stack based on `IO`.
-This works because we pretend the ExceptT exists at the call site,
+This works because we pretend the `ExceptT` exists at the call site,
 which makes it come true.
-But that idea was explained thoroughly the previous [blog post]({filename}/mtl.md).
+Which is explained thoroughly in the previous [blog post]({filename}/mtl.md).

 # Anti patterns
 Now I'll cover several anti patterns
 I've seen.
 I'll discuss what to do differently when
 someone wants to write these.
-Keep in mind some of these are in the wild,
+Keep in mind some of these patterns are in the wild,
 for example [aeson](https://hackage.haskell.org/package/aeson-2.0.3.0/docs/Data-Aeson.html#v:eitherDecode)
 famously exposes a `String` for errors,
-which is problematic for a library as I'll discuss right now.
+which is problematic for a library which I'll discuss right now.

 ## Text in left branch of Either
 Both of these would contain text in the left branch:
 ```haskell
 y :: Either Text a